Mu Alpha Theta: History

+As of June 2015, Mu Alpha Theta served over 108,000 student members in over 2,200 chapters in the United States and 20 foreign countries.
+Its headquarters are located in Norman, Oklahoma.

+Symbols

+The name Mu Alpha Theta is a rough transliteration of math into Greek (Mu Alpha Theta).
+Its colors are turquoise blue and gold.
+Its symbol is the Pythagorean theorem.

+Activities

+Awards and scholarships

-Several different awards are given by Mu Alpha Theta, including the Kalin Award to outstanding students.
+Mu Alpha Theta presents several awards, including the Kalin Award to outstanding students.
 The Andree award is awarded to students who plan to become mathematics teachers.
-Chapter sponsors are also recognized by Regional Sponsor Awards, the Sister Scholastica, and the Huneke awards for the most dedicated sponsors.
+Chapter sponsors are also recognized by the Regional Sponsor Award, the Sister Scholastica, and the Huneke Award for the most dedicated sponsors.
 The Rubin Award is presented to a chapter doing volunteer work to help others to enjoy mathematics.
 Mu Alpha Theta presents numerous scholarships and grants to its members.
-Information about the organization can be viewed at mualphatheta.org.